rowett/lifeviewer/README.md

 LifeViewer features:
 * Smooth non-integer zoom and rotation.
 * Colour themes with cell history and longevity.
-* Square and hex grid displays.
+* Square, hexagonal and triangular grid displays.
 * Pseudo 3D layers and stars.
 * Multiple ways to automatically track patterns as they evolve.
 * Script language that allows many features to be customized including Waypoint animations and POIs.